invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

-    mind your own business = zapatero a tu zapato keep your sword in its sheath = calm your anger = machete estate en tu vaina those who wake early will succeed = al que madruga dios le ayuda
+    mind your own business = zapatero a tu zapato keep your sword in its sheath = calm your anger = machete estate en tu vaina those who wake early will succeed = al que madruga dios le ayuda if you want a good hairstyle, endure the tugging = si quiere quiere moño bonito, aguanta jalones

 French